ncguilbeault/BonZeb/Examples/Visual Stimulation/README.md

 The Bonsai workflow demonstrates how to control visual stimuli using variables calculated in Bonsai.
 The position and heading angle are simulated in the workflow using the mouse cursor for position and a float variable for heading angle.
 In a normal behavioural experiment, these values are calculated using behavioural data captured in real-time.
+The `UpdateUniform` node connects values computed in the Bonsai workflow to uniform variables defined in the OpenGL shader.
 Below is a picture of the Bonsai workflow that describes what each stream of the workflow is doing.

 ![](images/image1.png)